Cluster Monomials in Graph Laurent Phenomenon Algebras: Abstract

 \section{Abstract}

-Laurent Phenomenon algebras, first introduced by \citeauthor{LP}, are a generalization of cluster algebras that still possess many salient features of cluster algebras.
-Linear Laurent Phenomenon algebras, defined by \citeauthor{linearLP}, are a subclass of Laurent Phenomenon algebras whose structure is given by the data of a directed graph.
-The main result of this paper is that the cluster monomials of a linear Laurent Phenomenon algebra form a linear basis, conjectured by \citeauthor{linearLP} and analogous to a result for cluster algebras by \citeauthor{basis}.
+Laurent phenomenon algebras, first introduced by Lam and Pylyavskyy, are a generalization of cluster algebras that still possess many salient features of cluster algebras.
+Graph Laurent phenomenon algebras, defined by Lam and Pylyavskyy, are a subclass of Laurent phenomenon algebras whose structure is given by the data of a directed graph.
+In this paper, we prove that the cluster monomials of a graph Laurent phenomenon algebra form a linear basis, as conjectured by Lam and Pylyavskyy and analogous to a result for cluster algebras by Caldero and Keller.
+We also prove that, if the graph is a bidirected tree, the coefficients of the expansion of any monomial in terms of cluster monomials are nonnegative.